-- a) The peak deceleration over the first 100mm of deformation does not exceed 10g. - b) The peak permissible deceleration increases linearly from 10g at 100mm to 20g at 150mm of deformation. - c) The peak deceleration over the first 60kJ energy absorption does not exceed 20g. - d) The average deceleration over the first 150mm of deformation exceeds 2.5g. - e) The average deceleration of the trolley does not exceed 40g. - f) The peak deceleration in the chest of the dummy does not exceed 60g for more than a cumulative 3ms, this being the resultant of data from three axes.
+- a) The peak deceleration over the first 100mm of deformation does not exceed 10g. - b) The peak permissible deceleration increases linearly from 10g at 100mm to 20g at 150mm of deformation. - The peak deceleration over the first 60kJ energy absorption does not exceed 20g. - d) The average deceleration over the first 150mm of deformation exceeds 2.5g. - e) The peak deceleration of the trolley does not exceed 45g.